 Remember in my Peanut Butter Cake recipe I said that I would be pushing out a couple more Easter posts?
 WELL here you go!
 It's been a busy week getting them tested and ready to go, but anything for my friends.
 It was a little special for me, too.
 Getting in the kitchen and creating some recipes is my therapy.

 So the only issue that I had with the carrot cake with pineapple is that I couldn't get a pretty slice.
 Not a big deal, right?
 I mean these things happen sometimes especially when you pack so much flavor into one little package.

 The texture is a little different than a regular carrot cake because of the pineapple.
 Carrot cake with pineapple is a little more chewy, but it's quite pleasant.
 At least in my opinion it is, but my husband probably would have a different opinion since he has issues with texture.

-I kind of really love how pretty the top of this cake turned out.
+I kind of really love how pretty the top of this carrot cake with pineapple turned out.
 I never know how to finish the tops of cakes when I run out of frosting to pipe swirls.
 So I start making wave-like swirls or C's with my off-set spatula.
-I just go around and around until I was satisfied with what I have going on.
+I just go around and around until I am satisfied with what I have going on.
 I could probably work on trying to perfectly frost a cake for hours and never be happy with it.
 If you're the same way, just know that it doesn't have to be perfect.
 People aren't going to notice.

 So I've read where some places say cream cheese frosting is okay to stay out in a kitchen that is under 70 degrees for up to two days, but I don't care to take chances.
 I like to store mine in the refrigerated.
 I'll leave the decision up to you.
 It's cool though.
 The cake isn't going to harden up in the fridge.
 It can be left out at room temperature for serving too.

-Pineapple Carrot Cake with Cream Cheese Frosting
+Carrot Cake with Pineapple and Cream Cheese Frosting

 PIneapple Carrot Cake